navduhan/metanextviro/README.md

 ## License

-This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-For more information about the GNU GPL v3.0, visit: https://www.gnu.org/licenses/gpl-3.0.en.html
+For more information about the MIT License, visit: https://opensource.org/licenses/MIT

 ## Authors